Home > Get Involved > Schools > Next Gen

 Conduct investigations, safely, competently and methodically for the collection of valid and reliable data.

 Want to bring in a class?
-Check our available date calendar for 2022
+Check dates for 2024

 Please note calendars are updated daily and some dates listed may not be available.

-Your class will gain a deeper understanding of how mutations can be identified through PCR, gel electrophoresis and sequencing in interactive wet and dry lab activities.
+Gain a deeper understanding of how mutations can be identified through PCR, Gel Electrophoresis and Sequencing in interactive wet and dry lab activities.

 Year 12 Human Biology/Biology Program